 Gold’s Gym - Dorsett Pam Gordon

 Join Us for the 3rd Annual Trivia Night, February 16th, 2013!

-KMOV) – The Gateway Chapter of Sudden Cardiac Arrest Association, which mission is to increase awareness of heart health, is holding its second annual trivia night Saturday at SSM St. Clare Health Center in Fenton.
-The mission is to raise money for non-profit organizations to help pay for AEDs- automatedexternal defibrillators.
+KMOV – The Gateway Chapter of Sudden Cardiac Arrest Association, whose mission is to increase awareness of heart health, is holding its second annual trivia night Saturday at SSM St. Clare Health Center in Fenton.
+The mission is to raise money for non-profit organizations to help pay for AEDs- automated external defibrillators.

 Florissant Resident Dedicates Her Heart to Sudden Cardiac Arrest

-After suffering an episode of sudden cardiac arrest, Linda Dickson has worked to created more success stories like hers.
+After suffering an episode of sudden cardiac arrest, Linda Dickson has worked to create more success stories like hers.

-On November 15, 2011, chapter leader, Linda Dickson, received a proclaimation from the City of Florissant, MO.
-This proclaimation highlighted SCA and the work she has done raise awareness of SCA, AEDs, and CPR.
+On November 15, 2011, chapter leader, Linda Dickson, received a proclamation from the City of Florissant, MO.
+This proclamation highlighted SCA and the work she has done to raise awareness of SCA, AEDs, and CPR.

 After tackling heart problem, woman tries to help others

 Linda Dickson never considered herself a philosopher. ,.But in March 2007, she was hospitalized.
 Lucky to be alive — and lucky to have a memory — she pondered her near-death experience.